How Naps Can Make Your Teams More Productive

 Nap rooms do not need to be elaborate.
 HubSpot has hammocks in a darkened room.
 Connecticut-based Yarde Metals has recliners and couches.
 Google has special nap pods that have soothing music and gently wake the napper with lights and vibration.

 Gary Vice is sought out by leaders in Software and Services who recognize the need to attract the industry’s best talent.
-Through Strategic Recruiting Partners’ extensive network of relationships and their “deep dive” qualification process, they are able to identify and secure individuals who represent the top tier of Sales, Sales Management, Pre Sales Engineering, Marketing and Professional Services.
-To discover how this process can benefit your organization, simply reply to this email or call Gary at 469.402.4008.
+Through Strategic Recruiting Partners’ extensive network of relationships, they are able to identify high level opportunities for well qualified candidates.
+To discover how this process can benefit your job search, simply reply to this email or call Gary at 469.402.4008.